THEFB199/UniYear3-E-ProjectDocs/README.md

 # Waterline

 - using simulink to input a water line.
 This is inputted into the map the tri track creates.
 The navigation stack will not cross this line therefore avoiding the water.

+# User Interface
+- Currently capable to acquire data from ROS and illustrate it every 0.5s
+- Can send data to ROS if the User wants to control the Earth-E manual
+- Can stream live video from the Earth-E, Eye-in-the-Sky and Sorting Rig